Nuclear kinetic density from ab initio theory: Abstract

 \section{Abstract}

-{\bf Background:} The nuclear kinetic density is one of many fundamental quantities in density functional theory (DFT) dependent on the nonlocal nuclear density.
+{\bf Background:} The nuclear kinetic density is one of many fundamental, non-observable quantities in density functional theory (DFT) dependent on the nonlocal nuclear density.
 Often, approximations may be made when computing the density that may result in spurious contributions in other DFT quantities.
 With the ability to compute the nonlocal nuclear density from \textit{ab initio} wave functions, it is now possible to estimate effects of such spurious contributions.

 {\bf Purpose:} We derive the kinetic density using {\it ab initio} nonlocal scalar one-body nuclear densities computed within the no-core shell model (NCSM) approach, utilizing two- and three-nucleon chiral interactions as the sole input.
-With the ability to compute translationally invariant nonlocal densities, it is possible to directly gauge the impact of the spurious center-of-mass (COM) contributions in DFT quantities such as the kinetic density.
+The ability to compute translationally invariant nonlocal densities allows us to gauge the impact of the spurious center-of-mass (COM) contributions in DFT quantities, such as the kinetic density, and provide \textit{ab initio} insight into refining energy density functionals.

 {\bf Methods:} The nonlocal nuclear densities are derived from the NCSM one-body densities calculated in second quantization.
 We present a review of COM contaminated and translationally invariant nuclear densities.
 We then derive an analytic expression for the kinetic density using these nonlocal densities, producing an \textit{ab initio} kinetic density.